 Based on the annual goodwill impairment test completed during 2023, the Company determined the fair value of all three reporting units was greater than their carrying value.
 However, as of the date of the previous annual assessment, the Network reporting unit had fair value in excess of carrying value of less than 10%.
 Accordingly, it was previously disclosed that this reporting unit has a heightened risk of impairment if any assumptions, estimates, or market factors changed in the future.
-We have considered potential impairment triggering events during the course of the first half of 2024, and did not identify any such matters warranting additional evaluation.
+We have considered potential impairment triggering events in the nine months ended September 30, 2024, and did not identify any such matters warranting additional evaluation.